-In 2020, the NBA draft started with Georgia star Anthony Edwards going No. 1 overall to the Minnesota Timberwolves.
-Edwards is the first player from UGA to go No. 1 overall and the Bulldogs' ninth first-round pick.
+In 2020, Georgia star Anthony Edwards went No. 1 overall to the Minnesota Timberwolves.
+Edwards was the first player from UGA to go No. 1 overall and the Bulldogs' ninth first-round pick.

 Here’s how the top 20 schools stack up:

 College basketball teams with the most NBA first-round draft picks